ParallelMaths/parallel/pages/8-31-floppy-pizza.md

 Don Bradman had several pets, but his favourite pet was a duck called Duckminster Fuller...

 Actually, that’s not true.
 Bradman was a heroic cricketer, and this video is all about his sad farewell to the game he loved.
 Even if you don’t like cricket, I challenge you not be moved by this tale of sporting genius and averages.
-By the way, a duck is the came given to the score when a batsman scores no runs.
+By the way, a duck is the name given to the score when a batsman scores no runs.

 @[youtube](A8Tiba3h9Fw?rel=0)

 ::: problem id=2 marks=3
-__2.1__ Prior to the last match, Bradman had scored 6,996 runs from 69 innings and need 4 more runs to have a career average of 100 from 70 innings.
+__2.1__ Prior to the last match, Bradman had scored 6,996 runs from 69 innings, and needed 4 more runs to have a career average of 100 from 70 innings.

-How many runs would have given Bradman a career average of 99.99 (rounded to 3 significant figures)?
+How many runs would have given Bradman a career average of 99.99 (rounded to 4 significant figures)?

 * [ ] 0
 * [ ] 1